UK decision to invoke Article 50 of the TEU: More information

 What do I need to do?

-- what information you must make available
+- the information you must make available

-- how your product will be labelled according to its level of energy-consumption
+- how your product will be labelled according to its level of energy-consumption and eventually other indicators like the water consumption

-- where product labels must be affixed.
+- where product labels must be placed